francescoo22/masters-thesis/chapters/1-Introduction.typ

 / @cap:background : provides a description of the background information needed to understand the concepts presented by this work.
 In particular, this chapter presents the Kotlin programming language and its feature of interest for the thesis.
 Following this, the chapter provides an overview of the "Aliasing" topic in Computer Science and presents an introduction to the Viper language and its set of verification tools.

-/ @cap:related-work : analyzes works that has been fundamental for the development of this thesis.
-The chapter is divided in two parts, the former describing existing works about aliasing and systems for controlling it; the latter gives an overview of the already existing tools that perform formal verification using Viper.
+/ @cap:related-work : analyzes works that have been fundamental for the development of this thesis.
+The chapter is divided in two parts, the former describing existing works about aliasing and systems for controlling it; the latter giving an overview of the already existing tools that perform formal verification using Viper.

+/ @cap:annotations-kt : introduces a uniqueness system for the Kotlin language.
+It shows several examples of Kotlin code extended with uniqueness annotations and explores how the annotations can be used for bringing improvements to the language.

-/ @cap:annotation-system : presents a novel annotation system for controlling aliasing on a language that can represent a significant subset of the Kotlin language.
+/ @cap:annotation-system : formalizes the annotation system introduced before on a language that can represent a significant subset of the Kotlin language.
 After introducing the language and several auxiliary rules and functions, the typing rules for the system are formalized.

-/ @cap:annotations-kt : discusses the application of the proposed annotation system in the Kotlin language.
-It shows several examples of Kotlin code extended with these annotations and explores how the annotations can be used for bringing improvements to the language.

-/ @cap:encoding : shows how the annotation system presented before can be used to obtain a better encoding of Kotlin into Viper, thus improving the quality of verification.
+/ @cap:encoding : shows how the annotation system presented before can be used to obtain a better encoding of Kotlin into Viper, thus improving the quality of verification performed by SnaKt.

 / @cap:conclusion : summarizes the contributions of this research and points out reasonable extensions to this work as well as potential new areas for future research.